ibm-cloud-docs/watson-assistant/build-actions-overview.md

 1. In the **Assistant says** field, type `How much do you want to withdraw?`.

 1. Click **Define customer response**.
-This time we need the customer to specify a monetary amount, so select **Currency**.
-There are no more details you need to specify for a currency amount, so it is immediately added to the step.
+We need the customer to specify a monetary amount, so select **Currency**.
+There are no more details that you need to specify for a currency amount, so it is immediately added to the step.

 ### Finishing the action
 {: #build-actions-overview-finish-action}

-We now have all the information we need.
+We now have all the information that we need.
 For our example, we're not going to implement any real logic for making a withdrawal, but we can send a final message summing up what we're doing.

 To do this, we need to insert action variables (representing customer responses from previous steps) into our response.
-At run time, these action variables will be replaced with the actual values supplied by the customer.
+At run time, these action variables are replaced with the actual values supplied by the customer.

 1. Click **New step**.